Samson was an exceptionally strong man, a giant impossible to beat. He never needed to bargain.

 David, boy warrior

-Everyone is familiar with the story of David and Goliath -the boy warrior who defeated an enemy much more ferocious than himself.
+Everyone is familiar with the story of David and Goliath -the boy warrior who defeated an enemy much stronger and meaner than himself.

 Scale armor.
 Each small metal plate was attached to a leather thong so that the pieces formed a protective surface for the warrior who wore it.

-One significant result of this was that he broke the Philistine monopoly on metal manufacture.
+Why was this so important?
+Because he broke the Philistine monopoly on metal manufacture.
 This meant that he was able to put far better weapons into the hands of his soldiers.